 Each private room has its own private bathroom and is appointed in ways not normally seen in any hotel.
 Special attention was given to the design and décor of each of the five magnificent rooms.
 Three of the rooms have high-back old-fashioned claw-foot tubs within the main room, and all have elegant walk-in showers, with luxury shower heads.

-Each room has individually controlled thermostats for A/C and heat, along with top-quality ceiling fans.
-Flat-screen TVs are conveniently placed in each room in case you want to keep up with ‘what’s going on.’
+Each room has top-quality ceiling fans and flat-screen TVs are conveniently placed in each room in case you want to keep up with ‘what’s going on.’

 Our Bed & Breakfast guests are treated to FREE breakfast in the morning after your stay.
-If staying Saturday night, since the Bistro is closed on Sunday, your stay includes a voucher for each person to the Village Kitchen just down the street.
+If staying Sunday night, since the Restaurant is closed on Monday, your stay includes a voucher for each person to the Village Kitchen just down the street.

 After-hour access to the Bed & Breakfast is available through The Courtyard gate using a secure key-pad entry.

 Cancellation Policy for the Bed & Breakfast is: 72 hours before check-in – full refund.
-Any cancellation within 72 hours – deposit is forfeited.
+Any cancellation within 72 hours – refund is forfeited.

 History of the Eastburn Building